toddcf/code-snippets/javascript/modules.md

 ```

-### 3. "Export" the Function From Its File
+### 3. "Export" the Item From Its Module

-Go to the function you want to be able to use elsewhere and write the word "export" in front of it:
+Go to the function, variable, etc. you want to be able to use elsewhere (let's say it's in a file called `utils.js`) and write the word "export" in front of it:

 ```
 export function returnHi(name) {